-Civic Services operation of meetings of of the City's Civic and workshops, o oport for the Mayor and the elected council to ensure the efficient functions.
-Includes coordination and administration of Council peration of the Councillor's Help desk, distribution of information to councillor induction processes and assisting with the conduct of Council Civic Support Services 25% Delivery as planned Provision of a minimum of 10 council meetings and over 30 councillor workshops per year 16 YTD Delivery as planned 3 Council meetings held in the quarter (July, August and September 2022).
+Civic Services Providing administrative support for the Mayor and the elected council to ensure the efficient operation of the City's Civic functions.
+Includes coordination and administration of Council meetings and workshops, operation of the Councillor's Help desk, distribution of information to Councillors, facilitation of Councillor induction processes and assisting with the conduct of Council elections.
+Civic Support Services 25% Delivery as planned Provision of a minimum of 10 council meetings and over 30 councillor workshops per year 16 YTD Delivery as planned 3 Council meetings held in the quarter (July, August and September 2022).
 13 workshops held in the quarter (July, August and September 2022).
 Publication of council meeting minutes within 3 days.
 2 YTD Delivery as planned Publication of Council meeting minutes was met within 2 days Responding to more than 400 Councillor requests every year within set service standards 282 YTD Delivery as planned 282 requests were responded to in the quarter (July, August, September 2022) with the average days taken to respond being 3 days.
 Councillor Induction 25% Delivery as planned The Councillor Induction Program included internal presentations and workshops with Councillors, together with presentations by external consultants regarding Code of Conduct and Code of Meeting Practice.
 The Councillor Induction Program was completed in early March 2022, however, the Professional Development Program for Councillors is ongoing.
-Provision of Councillor Equipment 25% Delivery as planned 5 5
+Provision of Councillor Equipment 25% Delivery as planned